Users who have LIKED this post:

 We enjoyed our stroll on the Westminster Bridge that March 22.

 Our group stopped to take photos on the sidewalk of westbound Bridge Street—the same sidewalk that a cowardly terrorist entered with his automobile only two hours later.

-He was an aging troublemaker–a man dumb enough to bring a knife to a gun fight–wreaked incredible havoc, killing five people and injuring about 40 others in just 82 seconds.
+He was an aging troublemaker.
+The man was dumb enough to bring a knife to a gun fight, but he wreaked incredible havoc, killing five people and injuring about 40 others in just 82 seconds.